matomo-org/developer-documentation/docs/5.x/matomo-links.md

 ## Configuration ##

-By default campaign parameters will be appended to all links for Matomo domains.
+By default, campaign parameters will be appended to all links for Matomo domains.
 On-premise users may disable campaign parameters on Matomo links globally by setting the following config option:

 ```